a-karma/Bogor_Workshop/DAY_3/Session2.md

 #### Redefining the populations
 Check the first few lines of the `.ind` file.
 What do you see?

-Column one is the sample name, column two is sex (U = unknown) and column three is population.
+Column one is the sample name, column two is sex (U = unknown) and column three is population name.

-If you use the `head` command, you can see the third colummn will be filled with `???`.
-This means the population is unknown but as we dont want to make prior assumptions about the population membership of the individuals, we want each individual to be treated as an individual not as part of a population.
-Therefore we want to change this third column so each individual is in a unique population before we run the pca.
+If you use the `head` command, you can see that the third colummn is filled with `???` This means that the individuals in our panel haven't been assigned to a specific populationis unknown but as we dont want to make prior assumptions about the population membership of the individuals, we want each individual to be treated as an individual not as part of a population.
+Therefore we want to change this third column so each individual is considered as a unique population before we run the pca.
 The easiest way is to copy the first column to the third.
 This can be done using `awk`

 ```sh
 cat babirusa_panel.ind | awk 'BEGIN {OFS="\t"};{print $1,"U",$1}' > babirusa_panel.ind_new